How to Apply

 Resume/CV

-A resume or curriculum vitae (CV) is an excellent way to feature all of your accomplishments and activities that may not be captured on your academic transcript, letters of recommendation, or personal statement in a concise format.
+A resume or curriculum vitae (CV) is an excellent way to feature all your accomplishments and activities that may not be captured on your academic transcript, letters of recommendation, or personal statement in a concise format.
 Please target your resume to highlight your exposure or interaction with the genetic counseling profession.
 This would include work or volunteer experiences, academic awards or achievements, publications, and/or unique experiences that make you a well-rounded applicant.
 Please note that we anticipate that applicants will not have all types of experiences listed.

 Letters of Recommendation

 The program requires three (3) letters of recommendation from all applicants.
 You are encouraged to select individuals from different aspects of your life that can comment on different strengths that will make you a successful graduate student and genetic counselor.
 We recommend that at least one of your letters of recommendation be academic in nature.
 Relatives or family friends should not provide letters of recommendation.
 Letters can be directly submitted into the application portal.
+You may submit more than 3 letters, but this is not required.

 Interviews